maikeulb/PhotoExhibiter/README.md

 Run
 ---

-With docker:
+You will need webpack.
+If you have webpack installed, then go ahead and install the javascript dependencies (e.g. `npm install`).
 ```
+webpack
 docker-compose build
 docker-compose up
 Go to http://localhost:5000
 ```
-Alternatively, you will need .NET Core 2.0 SDK.
-If you have the SDK installed, then open `appsettings.Development.json` and point the connection strings to your MySQL server.
+Alternatively, If you have the ASP.NET Core 2.0 SDK installed, then open `appsettings.Development.json` and point the connection strings to your MySQL server.
 Install the javascript dependencies (e.g.
 `npm install`).

-`cd` into `./src/PhotoExhibiter` (if you are not already); then run:
 ```
 webpack
 dotnet restore